syncfusion/ej2-vue-docs/src/spreadsheet/spreadsheet/protect-sheet.md

 {% endtab %}

-The following code example shows `Protect Workbook` by using the [`password`](../api/spreadsheet/#password) property in the Spreadsheet control.
+The following example shows `Protect Workbook` by using the [`password`](../api/spreadsheet/#password) property in the Spreadsheet control.
 To unprotect the workbook, click the unprotect workbook button in the data tab and provide the password as syncfusion in the dialog box.

 {% tab template="spreadsheet/local-data-binding", iframeHeight="450px" %}